-The ability to restore lost body parts (regeneration) varies greatly across taxa.
+The ability to restore lost body parts (a unique and specialized form of regeneration) varies greatly across taxa.
 This phenomenon has been extensively studied in animals who are able to shed and regrow an appendage (autotomy) (e.g., amphibians, reptiles, fishes, and arthropods) and in animals who display whole-body regeneration (e.g., hydra, planarians, and nematostella).
 However, the cost of regenerating lost body parts has been documented to impact other life functions such as reproduction and growth.
 For example, previous studies have found complete loss of or reduced fecundity as a consequence of tail regeneration in salamanders and lizards (Maiorana, 1977, Bernardo & Agosta 2005) and growth reduction in crustaceans with increasing amount of limb regeneration (Griffen et al. 2023).
 In contrast, other studies show that food consumption or energy reserves can supplement or even over-compensate the costs of regenerating lost body parts.
-Therefore, to maintain physiological homeostasis, an organism must meet energetic requirements by 1) increasing their acquisition of food resources, 2) eating into their energetic reserves, or 3) reducing their energy allocation to other life functions.
+Therefore, to maintain physiological homeostasis, an organism must meet energetic requirements by 1) increasing their acquisition of food resources, 2) eating into their energetic reserves, and/or 3) reducing their energy allocation to other life functions.

 Acquiring new energy and leveraging stored resources are mechanisms of maintaining an energetic budget which can support repair and regeneration.
 An organism’s ability to do this depends greatly on the conditions of the environment.
 Under stressful conditions where energy acquisition is inefficient and resources are exhausted, energetic tradeoffs will be most acute. ….